 As with yoga, the planting works on three different levels: physical, mental and subtle.
 So on the physical level it’s about the body of the trees, the habitats and materials (coppice products and firewood) they provide, how we take care of them and how they interact with the environment.
 On a mental level it’s about the space they provide for recreation, the beauty and the inspiration they give.
 And on a subtle level it’s about the prana, or vital energy, we can share with them – have you noticed how being near trees makes you feel good – and about the relationship between the trees’ spirits and ours.

-The land has to be prepared by ‘topping’, ie mowing the grass, and strimming down competing grass where the hedgerows will go.
-We also prepare a trench to heel in the plants when they arrive so we can plant them as we have time.
+The land has been prepared by ‘topping’, ie mowing the grass, and strimming down competing grass where the hedgerows will go.
+We have prepared a trench to heel in the plants so we can plant them as we have time.
 Heeling in is a temporary planting while the trees are dormant ‘til March.
 The trees are slit planted, staked and have guards put on them.
 We then put a square metre of woodchip around the base to suppress competing weeds.
 Planting with love and attention and careful inspection they will make a canopy even within five years.
 Tending with a loving gaze helps a lot as any gardener knows!
 Even while the trees are just little whips, contemplation is fulfilling.

 The site is marked out with stakes to form planting sections, glades, and paths along naturalistic lines.
 The trees are planted at an average density of 2.5m apart.
 Glades and woodland border have shrubs at the edges to create graded woodland edge which encourages wildlife such as butterflies, bats and birds.
 Glades make habitats for flowers and wild grasses.
 Next year we will collect seed from friends’ land such as bluebell and orchid.